vinejs/vinejs.dev/content/docs/types/array.md

   vine.union.if((value) => hasType(value, 'phone'), phoneContact)
 ])
 // highlight-start
-.otherwise((_, ctx) => {
+.otherwise((_, field) => {
-  ctx.report(
+  field.report(
     'Invalid contact.
 Either provide an email or a phone number', 'unknown_contact_type',
-    ctx
+    field
   )
 })
 // highlight-end
 ```

-The `ctx.report` method marks the field under validation as invalid and reports an error to the error reporter.
+The `field.report` method marks the field under validation as invalid and reports an error to the error reporter.
 It accepts the following arguments.

 - The default error message.
 - The error code.
 The code may be used to define custom error messages.